Folklore, Legends, and Ghost Stories

 Finally, ghost stories can function as a tie to a specific landscape or landscape element, contributing to a “mystic sense of place” that settles in around a ghost’s supposed haunt.
 This bonding experience is particularly important on college campuses, where students leave behind their old friends and must form entirely new social connections.
 In Haunted Halls: Ghostlore of American College Campuses (2007), Elizabeth Tucker noted, “I have found that ghost stories entertain and educate students, offering a unique blend of excitement, mystery, and danger.
 When students gather to tell ghost stories, they get to know one another better.
 Although ghost stories have more than one kind of meaning in a college setting, they primarily initiate entering students into a new community and a new stage of life.”
 [Read more in Ghostlore of Illinois Colleges and Universities by Michael Kleen]

-Posted on September 8, 2015, in My Books and tagged Eastern Illinois University, Folklore, ghost stories, Ghostlore of Illinois Colleges and Universities, Haunted Halls, Haunted Kansas, Legends, Pemberton Hall, The Roommate's Death, Urban Legends.
+Posted on September 8, 2015, in My Books and tagged Eastern Illinois University, Folklore, Ghost Stories, Ghostlore of Illinois Colleges and Universities, Haunted Kansas, Legends, Pemberton Hall, The Roommate's Death, Urban Legends.
 Bookmark the permalink.
 Leave a comment.